-GED® Testing Service announced a number of recommendations to states regarding the recalibration of scores and new performance levels for the Series 2014 tests.
+GED® Testing Service announced a number of recommendations to states regarding the recalibration of scores and new performance levels for the GED® test.
 Below are the three recommendations with Maryland's jurisdictional application.

-- The passing score for all high school equivalency GED® modules was adjusted from 150 to 145, and score reports were updated on March 1, 2016.
-If you have earned a 145 or higher on any subject module, you have passed.
+- The passing score for all GED® test modules was adjusted from 150 to 145.
+If you have earned a 145 or higher on any subject module, you have passed that subject module.

-- The new score level is effective for any module in the Series 2014 GED® tests taken since January 1, 2014.
-Records will be automatically updated to show that the scores of 145 to 149 on all tests are now passing scores.
+- The new score level is effective for each module of the GED® test taken since January 1, 2014.
+Records have been automatically updated to show that the scores of 145 to 149 on all modules are now passing scores.

-- The two additional performance levels will be called GED® College Ready (used to signify readiness to enter credit-bearing college courses) with a score of between 165 and 174; and GED® College Ready + Credit with a score of between 175 and 200 (which may qualify students for up to ten hours of college credit).
+- The two additional performance levels are called GED® College Ready (used to signify readiness to enter credit-bearing college courses) with a score between 165 and 174; and GED® College Ready + Credit with a score between 175 and 200 (which may qualify students for college credit).
 These two performance levels replace the previous GED® with Honors performance level.
 Check with higher education institutions to see if they participate in the College Ready + Credit provision.
 The GED® Office at the Department of Labor, Licensing and Regulation has no partnership with any institution regarding the awarding of college credit based on GED® scores.